 The recommended cleaning method for microchannel condenser coils is pressurized water or air with a non-pinpoint nozzle and an ECU of at least 180 with pressure no greater than 600 psi.
 To minimize the risk of coil damage, approach the cleaning of the coil with the pressure washer aimed perpendicular to the face of the coil during cleaning.
-Optimum clearance between the sprayer nozzle and the microchannel coil is 1-inch to 3-inch.
+Optimum clearance between the sprayer nozzle and the microchannel coil is 1"-3".